 Your blood is a wealth of information and can tell you a lot about your internal health.
 You might do a blood test as part of a regular check-up or it can be used to help diagnose an illness or genetic condition.
 Some of the things you test for require a venous blood sample (from your arm).
-But in some cases, it’s possible to do a less invasive finger-prick blood test.
+But in a lot of cases, it’s possible to do a less invasive finger-prick blood test at home.

 What can a blood test show?

 Your blood can tell you a lot about your health.
 You might do a blood test to check:

 - your vitamin and mineral levels — like your vitamin B12 or iron levels

 - how well certain organs are functioning — like your liver and kidneys

 - your blood sugar levels and your risk of diabetes

 As well as giving you a snapshot of your current health, you can use a blood test to keep track of your risk of long-term chronic diseases like heart disease and diabetes.